cflucas97/comp285-fall22/policies.md

 ## Participation / In-Class Exercises

-Each class will include a daily in-class exercise that will require individual or group participation and cover material from that class.
+Each class will include in-class exercises and/or questions that will require individual or group participation and cover material from that class.
 Attendance and participation in in-class exercises will be tracked via in-class exercise submission.
 Submissions will be accepted for 24 hours after the lecture has ended. **You will need to complete at least 80% of the in-class exercises on time.
 The lowest 5 in-class exercises will be dropped from your grade.**

-**In the first four weeks of the course**, everyone is required to attend my office hours at least once.
-This attendance will contribute to the Participation grade.

 ## Quiz Policy

 The first lecture of each week will also have a 10 minute mini-quiz on material from the previous week.
-We recognize it’s not ideal, but this will give us an indication on how well we taught each lecture’s topic, how everyone is doing, and whether or not we need to revisit certain topics. **The lowest 4 quizzes will be dropped from your grade**.
+We recognize it’s not ideal, but this will give us an indication on how well we taught each lecture’s topic, how everyone is doing, and whether or not we need to revisit certain topics. **The lowest 2 quizzes will be dropped from your grade**.